Blake Foster

-Blake Anthony Foster (born May 29, 1985) is an American actor and martial artist.
+Blake Anthony Foster (born May 29, 1985) is an American actor.

 Early life

 Foster was born in Northridge, Los Angeles, the oldest of two children to Patricia (née Balasko) and John Foster, an Elvis impersonator and window cleaner.

 Career

 In 1995, he was one of the stars in the movie Above Suspicion starring Christopher Reeve, Joe Mantegna and Kim Cattrall.
 He is perhaps best known for his role as Justin Stewart, the child who assumed the mantle of the Blue Turbo Ranger in the fifth season of Fox Kids' Power Rangers Turbo, making his debut for the show in the film Turbo: A Power Rangers Movie.
 Foster reprised the role in an episode of Power Rangers in Space.

 In the same time, he was starred in two successful movies Casper Meets Wendy (1998) and Rusty: A Dog's Tale (1998).

 In 2017, he starred in the short film The Order, along with Power Rangers alumni Austin St. John, Catherine Sutherland, David Yost, Johnny Yong Bosch, Paul Schrier, Karan Ashley, Steve Cardenas, Erin Cahill, Walter Emanuel Jones, Nakia Burrise, Hilary Shepard Turner, Dan Southworth, Alyson Sullivan, Deborah Estelle Phillips and Azim Rizk.